fserb/canvas2D/spec/webgpu.md

-WebGPU Integration
+WebGPU Transfer
 =======
 **Status**: explainer.

-This proposal tries to create a better interop between Canvas 2D and WebGPU, addressing both performance and ergonomics problems.
-It provides a low level primitive to transfer canvas' backbuffer to a WebGPU texture (disabling Canvas2D in the process), and a primitive to bring back that texture to Canvas2D.
+This proposal tries to create better interoperability between Canvas 2D and WebGPU, addressing both performance and ergonomics problems.
+It provides a low level primitive to transfer a canvas' backbuffer to a WebGPU texture (resetting the canvas to an empty state), and a matching primitive to bring back that texture to Canvas2D.

 There are 2 use cases in mind for this proposal: